Constructs a control object for est = "admc", the Monte Carlo aggregate

 Number of parallel workers for multi-restart.

 1(default) runs restarts sequentially.
-Values> 1use a PSOCK cluster on Windows and fork workers on Unix/macOS.
+Values> 1use fork workers on Unix/macOS (outside RStudio) and a PSOCK cluster on Windows or inside RStudio.
+RStudio on Linux:future::supportsMulticore()returnsFALSEinside RStudio even on Linux, so PSOCK is used; fork is only active when running from a terminal.
 Workers are stopped automatically after the restart phase so all cores are available for the Hessian step.- rxControl

 rxode2::rxControl()object.
 Created automatically whenNULL.- calcTables, compress, ci, sigdig, sigdigTable, optExpression, sumProd, literalFix